 The Junior School Headmistress has ultimate responsibility to suspend, exclude for a fixed period or, in serious or persistent cases, permanently exclude a pupil from the school in consultation with the Head.

-The Junior School Headmistress and the Deputy Head (Junior School) oversee the rewards system of merits.
+The Junior School Head and the Deputy Head (Junior School) oversee the rewards system of merits and demerits.

 Appeals